 It is the responsibility of each student to make sure that they are aware of the rules and regulations relating to the study plan of their degree programme.
-Each student is personally responsible for the cancellation of the results of any examinations taken that fail to comply with rules and regulations.
+Each student is personally responsible for the cancellation of the results of any examination taken that fails to comply with rules and regulations.